 pungent and aromatic foods: fresh mint, basil, marjoram, fennel, dill, lemon balm and cilantro, cardamom, cumin, ginger, black pepper, horseradish, turnips, kohlrabi,

-sour foods: apple cider vinegar with honey and water (only use vinegar for short periods of time), fermented food like saurkraut, kefir, and yogurt, grapefruit, lemon, lime
+sour foods: apple cider vinegar with honey and water (only use vinegar for short periods of time), fermented food like saurkraut, kefir, and yogurt, grapefruit, lemon, lime. cranberry and unsweetened cranberry juice

 bitter herbs: dandelion root, milk thistle, chamomile

-green goodness: cabbage, cauliflower, broccoli, brussel sprouts, asparagus, artichokes, wheat grass or barley grass, spirulina, chlorella
+green goodness: cabbage, cauliflower, broccoli, brussel sprouts, asparagus, artichokes, wheat grass or barley grass, chlorella, nettles

 sweet and relaxing: beets, strawberry, peach, cherry, carrots